YangLab/CIRCexplorer/README.md

 The [poly(A)−/ribo− RNA-seq](http://genomebiology.com/2011/12/2/R16) is recommended.
 If you want to obtain more circular RNAs, [RNase R treatment](http://www.sciencedirect.com/science/article/pii/S109727651300590X) could be performed.

+###Aligner

+CIRCexplorer was originally developed as a circular RNA analysis toolkit supporting TopHat & TopHat-Fusion.
+After version 1.1.0, it also supports STAR.

+####TopHat & TopHat-Fusion

 To obtain junction reads for circular RNAs, two-step mapping strategy was exploited:

 * Multiple mapping with TopHat